-Other Important Notes and Restrictions
+Important Notes and Restrictions

-- For the memory modules to work properly, please install DIMM modules of the same type, same speed and same operating frequency.
+- For the memory modules to work properly, please install DIMM modules of the same type, same speed and same operating frequency on the serverboard.
 Mixing of RDIMMs, UDIMMs or LRDIMMs is not allowed.
-Do not install both ECC and Non-ECC memory modules on the same motherboard. - Using DDR3 DIMMs with different operating frequencies is not allowed.
+Do not install both ECC and Non-ECC memory modules on the same serverboard. - Using DDR3 DIMMs with different operating frequencies is not allowed.
 All channels in a system will run at the lowest common frequency.